-

 Pleasure In Death

 As of May 1 ,2011, Osama bin Laden has been confirmed dead in an address given by United States President Barack Obama.
 He was killed in an operation based on U.S. intelligence, and reports claim large crowds had formed around the White House singing “The Star-Spangled Banner” and “We Are the Champions,” among other things.
-Continue reading
+This is a major accomplishment for President Obama’s national security team; it is a large symbolic victory; and it is an event that has been a goal of both major political parties.
+But I won’t be joining the festivities, and I would discourage anyone wearing… Continue reading

 -